adscorp100/mdhomecarebuild/src/content/blog/functional-capacity-assessment-report-example-what-a-good-one-looks-like.md

 - **Clear Support Quantification**: Precise details on type, frequency, and duration of recommended supports.
 - **Person-Centered Language**: Respectful, strength-based terminology focusing on the individual, not just their disability.

 These elements combine to create reports that effectively advocate for appropriate supports while maintaining the dignity and agency of the person being assessed.
+The information in the report is gathered by asking specific [functional capacity assessment questions](/blog/ndis-functional-capacity-assessment-questions).

 ## Annotated Functional Capacity Assessment Report Example
 Below, we've included an excerpt from an exemplary functional capacity assessment report with annotations highlighting key features that make it effective: